How to Make Classic Basil Pesto at Home

 1.

-Using a food processor, add the cleaned basil leaves, garlic, and pine nuts for 2 minutes.
+Add the cleaned basil leaves, garlic, and pine nuts to a food processor.
+Blend for about 2 minutes, until finely chopped and well combined.

 Mark as complete